822kea/Cracking_WiFi_Using_Aircrack-NG_Series/Lab 1: Setting Up a Monitoring Device to Sniff Packets and Analyzing Data with Wireshark.md

 ---

-### Next Steps
-This concludes Lab 1.
-You’ve successfully set up monitor mode, captured packets, analyzed them in Wireshark, and returned your device to normal operation.
+### Skills and Knowledge Gained
+ - Set up a network monitoring device
+ - Captured and analyzed packets in `Wireshark`